-Tenant-based assistance: If you are a participant in the tenant-based HCV program and request an emergency transfer as described in this plan, SHA will assist you to move to a safe unit quickly using your existing voucher assistance.
+Tenant-based assistance: If a participant in the tenant-based HCV program requests an emergency transfer as described in this plan, SHA will assist you to move to a safe unit quickly using their existing voucher assistance.
 SHA will make exceptions to program regulations restricting moves as required.

-At your request, SHA will refer you to organizations that may be able to further assist you.
+At the applicant or participant's request, SHA will refer them to organizations that may be able to further assist you.

-Project-based assistance: If you are assisted under the project-based voucher (PBV) program, you may request an emergency transfer under the following programs for which you are not required to apply:
+Project-based assistance: Participants assisted under the project-based voucher (PBV) program, you may request an emergency transfer under the following programs for which they are not required to apply:

-- Project-based assistance in the same project (if a vacant unit is available and the partner determines you are eligible and if you determine that the vacant unit is safe) - Project-based assistance in another development owned or subsidized by SHA

-SHA will seek assistance from with its PBV partners to secure a safer unit for a participant experiencing domestic violence who requests for an emergency unit transfer.
+- Project-based assistance in the same project (if a vacant unit is available and the partner determines the participant is eligible and if the participant determines that the vacant unit is safe) - Project-based assistance in another development owned or subsidized by SHA - SHA will seek assistance from with its PBV partners to secure a safer unit for a participant experiencing domestic violence who requests an emergency unit transfer.